Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Related work

 \textbf{Joint reconstruction of surface, material, and illumination}.
 Ideally, we would like to jointly reconstruct the 3D geometry, material properties, and lighting conditions of a scene from 2D images.
-This is a very challenging and ill-posed problem, but several recent papers have made progress in this direction.
-PhySG~\cite{Physg}, NeRFactor~\cite{Nerfactor}, and NeROIC~\cite{Neroic} use Spherical Gaussians, point light sources, and spherical harmonics, respectively, to decompose unknown lighting from a set of images.
-NeRV~\cite{Nerv} considers indirect illumination but requires known environment lighting.
-NeRD~\cite{Nerd} later extends this to handle input images with different lighting conditions.
-Using an illumination integration network, Neural-PIL~\cite {Neuralpil} further reduces the computational cost of lighting integration.
-IRON~\cite{Iron} uses SDF-based volume rendering methods to obtain better geometric details in the shape recovery stage.
-NVDiffrec~\cite{NVDiffrec} explicitly extracts triangle mesh from tetrahedral representation for better material and lighting modeling.
-IndiSG~\cite{Indirect} uses Spherical Gaussians to represent indirect illumination and achieves good lighting decomposition results.
-Some concurrent works~\cite{TensoIR,Nefii,NeILF++,NeMF} continue to improve the efficiency and quality of inverse rendering, but lack to consider cases with a glossy appearance.
-NeAI~\cite{NeAI} proposes neural ambient illumination to enhance the rendering quality of glossy appearance.
-While ENVIDR~\cite{Envidr} can obtain material and environmental lighting information for glossy surfaces, the proposed neural renderer requires pre-training on a new dataset with gt SDF values and cannot explicitly model light visibility.
-Despite a lot of recent activity in this area, existing frameworks still struggle to effectively reconstruct reflective or glossy surfaces, lighting, and material information directly from images, especially real-world captured images. \tabref{tab:capabilities} provides a comprehensive overview of the capabilities of the recent inverse rendering techniques.
+Several methods employ strategies to simplify the problem such as assuming known lighting conditions (NeRV~\citep{Nerv} and NeRD~\citep{Nerd}) or pre-training (ENVIDR~\citep{Envidr}).
+PhySG~\citep{Physg}, NeRFactor~\citep{Nerfactor}, and NeROIC~\citep{Neroic} use Spherical Gaussians, point light sources, and spherical harmonics, respectively, to decompose unknown lighting from a set of images.
+Using an illumination integration network, Neural-PIL~\citep {Neuralpil} further reduces the computational cost of lighting integration.
+IRON~\citep{Iron} uses SDF-based volume rendering methods to obtain better geometric details in the shape recovery stage.
+NVDiffrec~\citep{NVDiffrec} explicitly extracts triangle mesh from tetrahedral representation for better material and lighting modeling.
+IndiSG~\citep{Indirect} uses Spherical Gaussians to represent indirect illumination and achieves good lighting decomposition results.
+Some works~\citep{TensoIR,Nefii,NeILF++,NeMF,dip} continue to improve the efficiency and quality of inverse rendering but do not consider cases with a glossy appearance.
+NeAI~\citep{NeAI} proposes neural ambient illumination to enhance the rendering quality of glossy appearance.
+NeRO~\citep{nero} highlights its good performance in reconstructing reflective objects.
+Ref-NeuS~\cite{Refneus} learns specular reflection intensity and attenuates the impact of pixels affected by specular reflection.
+Despite a lot of recent activity in this area, existing frameworks still struggle to effectively reconstruct reflective or glossy surfaces, lighting, and material information directly from images, especially real-world captured images.